yashsinha1611/sfdocs_Build_AI/docs/Integrations/nginx/nginx_kubernetes.md

-# Monitoring Nginx in Kubernetes
+# Monitor Nginx in Kubernetes

 ## Overview